MeltwaterArchive/datasift-java/README.md

 DataSift API
 ============

-This is the official Java library for accessing DataSift.
+This is the new Java library for accessing DataSift.
 See the tests and examples folder for some simple usage.
+This version of the library is currently in alpha.
+It is incompatible with older versions.
 If you used a 2.x.x or lower version of the library then we have written a migration guide to help the transition.
 See [MIGRATING_TO_V-3.0.0.md](MIGRATING_TO_V-3.0.0.md)

 Requirements